isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><a href="https://envstudies.nus.edu.sg/bes-drongos/" rel="noopener noreferrer nofollow" target="_blank">BES Drongos</a></strong>.
+<p><strong><a href="https://www.instagram.com/bes.drongos/" rel="noopener noreferrer nofollow" target="_blank">BES Drongos</a></strong> are
-Booth will include TV display of video and slides presentation and comprise of posters displayed sharing more of what BES Drongos does and the activities we have done so far.</p>
+a group of nature lovers from the Bachelor of Environmental Studies (BES) programme at the National University of Singapore (NUS) who have come together to manage guided walks open to everyone and anyone.
+We want to inspire people to appreciate the rich local biodiversity and ecological systems we have in Singapore through our guided walks in various nature areas.&nbsp;Our booth will include a video and slide presentation as well as posters sharing what we do.</p>
 </td>
 </tr>
 <tr>